 The seasonal variation in the thermal contrast between the large Eurasian landmass and the Pacific-Indian Oceans drives the powerful Asian-Australian monsoon (AAM) system (Figure 14.3), which consists of five major subsystems: Indian (also known as South Asian), East Asian, Maritime Continent, Australian, and Western North Pacific monsoons.
 More than 85% of CMIP5 models show an increase in mean precipitation of the East Asian summer (EAS) monsoon, while more than 95% of models project an increase in heavy precipitation events (Figure 14.4).
-All models and all scenarios project an increase in both the mean and extreme precipitation in the Indian summer monsoon (referred to as SAS in Figures 14.3 and 14.4).
+All models and all scenarios project an increase in both the mean and extreme precipitation in the Indian summer monsoon (referred to as SAS in the figure).
 In these two regions, the interannual standard deviation of seasonal mean precipitation also increases.
 Over the Australian-Maritime Continent (AUSMC) monsoon region, agreement among models is low.
 Figure 14.5 shows the time-series of circulation indices representing EAS, Indian (IND), Western North Pacific (WNP) and Australian (AUS) summer monsoon systems.
-The Indian monsoon circulation index is likely to decrease in the 21st century, while a slight increase in the East Asian monsoon circulation is projected.
-Scatter among models is large for the western North Pacific and Australian monsoon circulation change.
+The Indian monsoon circulation index is likely to decrease in the 21st century, while a slight increase in the East Asian monsoon circulation change.